Azure/azure-storage-php/BreakingChanges.md

 Tracking Breaking changes in 0.15.0

+All
+* Removed `setRequestOptions` for service options, instead, added `middlewares`, `middlewareStack`, `numberOfConcurrency`, `isStreaming`, `locationMode` and `decodeContent` for user to specify the corresponding options.
+* Added `MicrosoftAzure\Storage\Common\Middlewares\RetryMiddleware` to support retry from secondary endpoint.
+Advice to use this instead of Guzzle's retry middleware for secondary endpoint retry support.

 Blob
 * Lease feature parity
   - Renamed `LeaseBlobResult` to `LeaseResult` to support container and blob lease.